 - Build and maintain the networks that banks use to move money.

 - Determine the rules and regulations businesses must follow when accepting credit card payments, many of which are designed to prevent businesses from discouraging credit card use.
-For example, Visa and MasterCard prohibit businesses from setting more than a $10 minimum for credit card purchases in order to maximize the use of their cards.
+They also keep up on current laws (and in some cases lobby for or against laws) relating to cards.
+For example, Visa and Mastercard prohibit businesses from setting more than a $10 minimum for credit card purchases in order to maximize the use of their cards.
+However, the $10 mark itself is set by the Federal Reserve. $10 is the maximum threshold a business can set for using a card.

 - Manage chargebacks and facilitate dispute resolution between businesses and banks.

-Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay businesses “in house.”
-Visa and MasterCard, however, are only responsible for handling transactions that come from the next players in credit card processing, issuing and acquiring banks.
+Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay businesses “in house” far more.
+Visa and Mastercard are only responsible for handling transactions that come from the next players in credit card processing, issuing and acquiring banks.

 Issuing and Acquiring Banks